Polishko/portfolio-draft/about.md

 JavaScript Front-End courses at SoftUni.

-I'm looking forward to take the React and the Python Web module in the program and star creating my own projects.
+I'm looking forward to take the React and the Python Web module in the program and start creating my own projects.